jhipster/generator-jhipster-react-native/CONTRIBUTING.md

 ### Generating an App

-Generating an app using your local `ignite-jhipster` boilerplate is similar to normal, just pass the directory as a flag like:
+Generating an app using your local `ignite-jhipster` boilerplate is similar to normal.
+Pass the boilerplate directory as a flag like:

 ```sh
 ignite new SampleApp -b /full/path/to/your/ignite-jhipster